 - Recent weight loss or gain

-- Use of certain drugs such as steroids or blood thinners (for example, warfarin or Coumadin)
+- Use of certain drugs such as blood thinners (warfarin or Coumadin)

 Symptoms of abnormal vaginal bleeding include:

 - Bleeding after sex

 - Bleeding more heavily (passing large clots, needing to change protection during the night, soaking through a sanitary pad or tampon every hour for 2 to 3 hours in a row)

 - Bleeding for more days than normal or for more than 7 days

 - Menstrual cycle less than 28 days (more common) or more than 35 days apart